 This tour features two totally different destinations, but many companies operate an excursion to the spectacular Camuy Cave system, a million-year-old cavern, and the Arecibo Telescope, the largest single-dish radio telescope in the world.
 They rank among Puerto Rico's best attractions, and you can visit both in a single-day, nine-hour trip.

 08 of 10

 If caving, rappelling, canyoning, zip lines, and free jumps sound like your idea of a perfect day out, you're going to love heading out with companies like Acampa and Aventuras Tierra Adentro, both of which will introduce you to the more daring side of the El Yunque rainforest.
 Be sure to check out Toro Verde, a rainforest eco-park that boasts one of the longest zip lines in the world, a thrill-ride 600 feet in the air strapped in a custom harness.Continue to 9 of 10 below.

 09 of 10

-There are many dive companies in Puerto Rico, but I'm partial to Culebra Divers.
-Walter was my guide for my first-ever dive, and I couldn't have asked for a better instructor.
-The waters off Culebra's Cayo Norte weren't too shabby either, giving me a chance to see some of Puerto Rico's underwater residents.
+There are many dive companies in Puerto Rico, but Culebra Divers is one of the best.
+The waters off Culebra's Cayo Norte will give you a perfect opportunity to see some of Puerto Rico's underwater sites, including:

 10 of 10

-The only free tour on this list (actually, you even get a free sample of Bacardi rum at the end of it), Casa Bacardi's guided tour of their distillery in Cataño, near San Juan, was a lot more interesting than I expected.
-From the history of the founding family of rum's most recognizable brand to the story behind the bat logo, the experience is worth it for anyone who wants to know more about the rum, and the island, behind the Piña Colada.
+The only free tour on this list (actually, you even get a free sample of Bacardi rum at the end of it), Casa Bacardi's guided tour of its distillery in Cataño, near San Juan, is an interesting one.
+From the history of the founding family of rum's most recognizable brand to the story behind the bat logo, the experience is worth it for anyone who wants to know more about the rum, and the island, behind the piña colada.